ShreyaPillai/MessageCounter/README.md

-# Discord bot to count number of messages sent
+# Discord bot that counts number of messages sent by a member and according decides the leaderboard